ElleNaazB/Project-1/README.md

 From the generated price earning ratio graph from yfinance data, company NVIDIA flagging high of 96.18 and shows highest future growth whereas Google stock seems to be undervalued as it remains low at 24.23.
 Company Amazon reflects with the second highest price earning score of 58.45.

 Looking at the risk radar plot, NVIDIA shows highest risk of 1.68 showing most volatility among the 5 companies compared.
 In contrast Microsoft shows 0.9 beta value (<1) showing more stability in the stock market value.
+Due to uncertainly of future demand how much and what type chips are to be produced, NVIDIA stocks is expected to be volatile.
+Additionally its product demand will rely on volume of  consumptions / usage from other companies including the rest 4 we captured here.

+Microsoft risk label remains 0.9 (<1) demonstrating stability in the market.
+Though it’s price earning remains just above than Apple and Google, it’s overall revenue and profit will also depend on Market Capital (how much stock they have).

 <img src="https://github.com/ElleNaazB/Project-1/blob/Santosh/IMAGE1.png">  <img src= "https://github.com/ElleNaazB/Project-1/blob/Santosh/IMAGE2.png">